Welcome to Thanet U3A

 The University of the Third Age (U3A) is a National Organisation for people aged 50 and over.

 Please note, everyone in Thanet U3A is a VOLUNTEER and sometimes we have holidays or family visiting and cannot always respond to your enquires immediately.
-Our new Membership Secretary Chris Read is now up and running, for information on joining please email Chris via the Contacts Page.
+For information on joining please email our new Membership Secretary Chris (Mr)via the Contact Page or phone/text him on 07519718301.

 We aim to treat all members of Thanet U3A equally, irrespective of age, gender, sexual orientation, race, faith, disability and other circumstances.
 If you have any concerns or special needs that you would like us to cater for or to be aware of, please do not hesitate to let us know.

-We have a Thanet U3A Facebook page looked after by our Vice Chair Jacqui Wellbrook.
+We have a Thanet U3A Facebook page looked after by our new Acting Chair Jacqui Wellbrook.
 All members are welcome to join the Facebook Group for up to date information.

 Our U3A TALKS are held in St. Peter's MAIN Church Hall at 2pm for 2.30pm start.
 Come at 2pm and enjoy refreshments and a friendly chat first.
 FREE to all members.
-Our next talk is by our Thanet U3A Biographies Group on Thursday 26th March.
-They will be talking about various people connected to Thanet.
+We hope to start these again in the Spring of 2021.

 An Introduction to Thanet U3A by our past Chairman Colin Harvey